-Comments were received regarding the mitigation proposed for the Project's sanitary sewer impacts, including through reductions in Inflow & Infiltration (I&I) and other means.
+Comment 9-4: Comments were received regarding the mitigation proposed for the Project's sanitary sewer impacts, including through reductions in Inflow & Infiltration (I&I) and other means.

-Drummond WCPB\020: While the DEIS includes a discussion regarding the need for nearby pump stations to be upgraded to current standards, the document did not include the reduction of inflow and infiltration (I&I) from the existing infrastructure as a mitigation measure to offset the increase in flow that the development would add to the Blind Brook Sewer District.
+Drummond WCPB_020: While the DEIS includes a discussion regarding the need for nearby pump stations to be upgraded to current standards, the document did not include the reduction of inflow and infiltration (I&I) from the existing infrastructure as a mitigation measure to offset the increase in flow that the development would add to the Blind Brook Sewer District.
+The FEIS must include a discussion regarding the County Department of

-The FEIS must include a discussion regarding the County Department of Environmental Facilities' policy requiring the applicant to identify mitigation measures that will offset the projected increase in flow through I&I at a ratio of three for one.
+Environmental Facilities' policy requiring the county Department of Environmental Facilities' policy requiring the applicant to identify mitigation measures that will offset the projected increase in flow through I&I at a ratio of three for one.
 In particular, the FEIS should provide specific details on how implementation of these improvements is to be accomplished.
 For example, will the applicant be required to place funds into a dedicated account for I&I work based on a per gallon cost of removal of flow through I&I?
 How will I&I projects be identified?
 Who will conduct the work and in what timeframe?